ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 **Training**

-Registrars undertake the [Joint Consultative Committee on Anaesthesia (JCCA)](https://www.racgp.org.au/the-racgp/governance/committees/joint-consultative-committees/jcca) training program.
+Registrars undertake the Diploma of Rural Generalist Anaesthesia or [Joint Consultative Committee on Anaesthesia (JCCA)](https://www.racgp.org.au/the-racgp/governance/committees/joint-consultative-committees/jcca) training program.

-Train in Anaesthetics posts accredited by Joint Consultative Committee on Anaesthesia (JCCA).
+Train in Anaesthetics posts accredited by the Diploma of Rural Generalist Anaesthesia and/or Joint Consultative Committee on Anaesthesia (JCCA) as relevant.

 **Education**